Recommended for traders and investors (including beginners) focusing on the Indian market and looking for low fees

 Zerodha provides only a one-step login.
 Just as on the web, you have to provide your user name, your password, and the 6-digit pin code.
 Having a two-step authentication would be safer.

-You can log in using biometric authentication.
-It's a convenient feature.
+Nevertheless, you can log in using biometric authentication, which is a highly convenient feature.

 The search functions are okay.
-The results are relevant, but you cannot filter for the asset types, and you can't see this feature of a product in list view, unless you click on it.
+The results are relevant, but you cannot filter for asset types, and you can't see the asset class of a product in list view unless you click on it.

 You can use the same order types and order terms as on the web trading platform.